ElliottjPierce/noiz/README.md

 - Serializable
 - Reflectable
 - Readable
+- Under development (as I have time and features are requested)
+- Free and open source forever (feel free to open issues and prs!)

 Noiz is not:
 - Spelled correctly (noise was already taken)
 - Mathematically precise (only supports `f32` types for now)
-- Fully optimized (algebraic float math is not stable in rust yet)
+- Fully optimized yet (algebraic float math is not stable in rust yet)
 - Meant to replace art tools for asset generation
 - Meant to be standalone (you'll want to also depend on either `bevy_math` or `bevy`.)